Home

 The Indian Head Eagle was coined every year from 1907 to 1916.
 From that time onward, production was very sporadic.
 The minting of all gold coins ended suddenly with President Franklin Roosevelt’s Gold Order of 1933.
 Intended to thwart hoarders, this directive prohibited private ownership of gold coins and bullion.
 Gold owners were required to turn in their gold to the government in exchange for other forms of currency.
 Collectors were permitted to keep gold coinage of numismatic significance, however.
 All gold coins stored in Treasury and bank vaults were rounded up, and like the public's gold, melted down.
 Once the gold had been secured, Uncle Sam pushed the price of gold bullion from $20.67 and ounce to $35 an ounce, realizing a tidy profit in the process.
 Gold ownership and price controls was regulated to some degree by the federal government until January 1, 1975, when all remaining restrictions were lifted.

 Only a few dozen of the 312,500 Indian Head Eagles dated 1933 were released into circulation before the Order went into effect and thus escaped destruction.
 The extreme rarity of the 1933 has catapulted it to legendary status.
-An example graded MS-65 by PCGS sold in January 2008 for an amazing $552,000.
+An example graded MS-65 by NGC sold in September 2008 for an amazing $450,000.

 Of the remaining crop of Indian Head Eagles, the key dates are the 1920-S and the 1930-S. This duo displays the long term value increase trends one expects of a key date U.S. coin, but unfortunately, they are priced well above what the average collector can afford.
 There are a group of semi-key Indian Head Eagles that can still be had without mortgaging the house.
 Their track records are lackluster compared to the rarest issues, but given the dearth of opportunities to own key date Indian Head Eagles, they will be included in the recommendation list: